wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

 ---
-description: "Migrate to using the unified proxy deployment for NGINX and GEM gateway"
+description: "Migrate to the unified gateway deployment for NGINX and GEM gateway in Helm"
-title: "Migrate to using the unified proxy deployment for NGINX and GEM gateway"
+title: "Migrate to the unified gateway deployment for NGINX and GEM gateway in Helm"
-menuTitle: "Unified proxy deployment for NGINX and GEM gateway"
+menuTitle: "Unified gateway deployment for NGINX and GEM gateway in Helm"
 weight: 110
 aliases:
-  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/migrate-to-unified-proxy-deployment/
+  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/migrate-to-unified-gateway-deployment/
 ---

-# Migrate to using the unified proxy deployment for NGINX and GEM gateway
+# Migrate to the unified gateway deployment for NGINX and GEM gateway in Helm

-Since the 4.0.0 version of the `mimir-distributed` Helm chart there is a new way to deploy a reverse proxy in front of Mimir or GEM.
-The new configuration lives in the `proxy` section of the Helm values.
-The new `proxy` configuration allows for a zero-downtime migration from Mimir to GEM.
-The new `proxy` configuration also brings OpenShift Route and horizontal autoscaling to the GEM gateway.
+Version 4.0.0 of the `mimir-distributed` Helm chart adds a new way to deploy the NGINX reverse proxy in front of Mimir.
+The NGINX configuration was unified with the GEM (Grafana Enterprise Metrics) gateway configuration.
+Using a single section makes it possible to migrate from Mimir to GEM without downtime.

-Under the hood, the `proxy` section also deploys an NGINX or a GEM gateway, so it supports the same features that its predecessors have.
+The unification also brings new features to the GEM gateway: OpenShift Route and horizontal autoscaling of the gateway Pods.

-The introduction of the new section also deprecates the `nginx` and `gateway` sections.
-They will be removed in `mimir-distributed` release 7.0.0.
+The unified configuration lives in the `gateway` section of the values file.
+The introduction of the new section also deprecates the `nginx` section.
+It will be removed in `mimir-distributed` version 7.0.0.

-It is possible to migrate to the `proxy` configuration without downtime.
+It is possible to migrate from `nginx` to the `gateway` configuration without downtime too.
 The migration should take less than 30 minutes.
-The rest of this article contains a procedure for migrating from the old `nignx` or `gateway` sections to `proxy`.
+The rest of this article contains a procedure for migrating from the old `nignx` section to `gateway`.

 ## Before you begin